 Additional Options for Secondary Schools

 We also have a tailored programme for KS3-5 students that can be used for PSHE sessions covering the following areas: Introduction to Mental Health, Food and Mood, Coping with Stress, Body Confidence and Self Esteem, Self-Help.
 This can be used as a wider programme for all students, or targeted to those with low level needs.
 In addition, we can ofer one off-workshops or assemblies.
 Click here for more information and scroll to the Other Audiences section.

 Each Group Work module involves:

-• Min.
-6 weeks of 50min-1hr interventions for up to 8 young people*
+- Min.
+6 weeks of 50min-1hr sessions for up to 8 young people*

-• Option to use additional credits for more sessions, 1 to1 Mentoring or Therapy where a young person needs additional support or time to reach outcomes.
+- Option to use additional credits for either more group work sessions, 1-2-1 Mentoring or Therapy where a young person needs additional support or time to reach outcomes.

 In some cases, a young person may not require intensive therapeutic intervention, but continue to present signs and symptoms of personal issues that cause you concern.
 These might be issues that you feel, if left unresolved, could exacerbate over time.
 The young person may not be suitable for group work, or you feel that the group work modules on offer would not address the very specific issues you have noticed.
 Alternatively, it can also be used as a way of topping up group work sessions for those that need a little extra support.